Neogoma/stardust-SDK-doc/developer/classes_overview/comp_map_data_uploader.md

 }

 public void OnBatchReady(){
-    //You can start mapping here
+    //You can start mapping starting from here
 }
 ```